 Our Corporate Governance Guidelines state our general policy that the positions of Chairperson (or Executive Chairperson) of the Board and Chief Executive Officer are to be held by separate persons.
 However, our Board believes that it is the best interest of the Company's shareholders for the Board to use its discretion as to whether the CEO and Chairman roles should be separate or combined; with the Board making a determination based upon the totality of the then-current circumstances.
 Currently, the roles of Chief Executive Officer and Chairman are separate.
-Michael Slessor was appointed CEO commencing in Fiscal 2015, and Thomas St. Dennis, who stepped aside as CEO at the end of the fiscal 2014, remains an executive during fiscal 2015.
-The Board believes that having Mr. St. Dennis as Executive Chairman is the appropriate leadership structure for our company at this time because it allows Dr. Slessor, in his new role as CEO, to focus on executing our company's strategic plan and managing our company's operations and performance, without the extra work of leading the investigation, and evaluation of potential mergers and acquisitions, and of other inorganic investment opportunities.
-Because Mr. St. Dennis is not an independent director, our Board appointed a Lead Independent Director to ensure effective, independent oversight of the company's performance, and that of senior management, including Mr. St. Dennis' in his executive role.
+Michael Slessor was appointed CEO commencing in fiscal 2015, and Thomas St. Dennis, who stepped aside as CEO at the end of the fiscal 2014, became the Executive Chairman and subsequently the non-executive Chairman.
+The Board believes that having Mr. Slessor as the CEO and Mr. St. Dennis as Chairman is the appropriate leadership structure for our company at this time because it clarifies the individual roles and responsibilities of Mr. Slessor and Mr. St. Dennis.
+Because Mr. St. Dennis is not an independent director, our Board has appointed a Lead Independent Director to ensure effective, independent oversight of the company's performance, and that of senior management, including with regard to any directors having an executive role.